Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 This paper presents the complete theoretical framework and detailed architecture of the CRSM.
 We outline a practical, four-stage training methodology to construct a functional model, including the distillation of a lightweight, learned **Latent Dynamics Model** used to accelerate the MCTS deliberations.
 We argue that this architecture provides a promising path toward building autonomous agents capable of robust, low-latency reasoning.

 The primary contributions of this work are:
-1. The formalization of the CRSM architecture, a novel hybrid of a Mamba SSM and an asynchronous MCTS planner.
+1. The formalization of the CRSM architecture, a hybrid of a Mamba SSM and an asynchronous MCTS planner that adapts MBRL to the language domain.
-2. The introduction of the state-delta mechanism as a method for fusing deliberative planning with a continuous latent state.
+2. The introduction of the state-delta mechanism, a dynamic application of **Representation Engineering**, as a method for fusing deliberative planning with a continuous latent state.
 3. A comprehensive, multi-stage training and distillation strategy for instantiating a functional CRSM.

 ---

 ## 2. Related Work

-The CRSM architecture is situated at the confluence of three major research areas in modern AI: efficient sequence modeling, model-based reinforcement learning, and advanced reasoning techniques for language models.
+The CRSM architecture is situated at the confluence of three major research areas in modern AI: efficient sequence modeling, model-based reinforcement learning, and representation engineering.

 ### 2.1.
 Efficient Sequence Models: State Space Models